Config Types

 int value = parameter.as_int();

-More will be said about the Miru agent in coming sections.
-For now, the key takeaway is that the development workflow leverages the local file system for consuming concrete configs via the Miru SDK.
+More will be said about the Miru agent in the coming sections.
+The key takeaway is that the development workflow leverages the local file system to consume config instances, while the production workflow leverages the Miru agent.

 Pushing a Schema

-Once ready to deploy new configurations to production, config schemas are uploaded to the cloud using the Miru CLI.
+When ready to deploy new config instances to production, config schemas are uploaded to Miru using the Miru CLI.

 miru schema push ./path/to/schemas/mobility.schema.yaml

-The CLI collects some git information to help version and track config schemas when viewing them in the Miru dashboard.
-Miru does not have access to your git repository.
-The git information is extracted from the git repository where the CLI is run.
+The CLI collects some git information to aid versioning and tracking config schemas from the Miru dashboard.
+Miru does not have access to your git repository; git information is extracted from the local git repository where the CLI is run.

 📦 Attempting to push 1 config schemas...